 The tutorials page includes setup instructions if you are using hardware Linkbots and/or Arduino boards.

 RoboBlockly has many "lessons" that introduce key concepts in a “Lesson Description” section displayed at the top of the page.
 Lessons are indicated by their tan background in the list of activities.
 Lessons contain explanations and screenshots of key code blocks being introduced, plus example code to run.
-Many lessons also have a Video button at the top left that will play a video outlining and demonstrating the concept.
+Some lessons also have a video at the top right that will play a video outlining and demonstrating the concept.
 Example:

 The Lesson Description section can be closed up by clicking the “-” (minus sign) icon at the top right of the section.
 (The icon then becomes a “+” sign—clicking it opens the description back up.)